Ricapar/wang-writer-5503/README.md

 I'll be spending some more time digging through the ROM's code, seeing if I can trace where what section of code is triggering the write of `C0` to the 7-segment display.

 In the meantime I also ordered some replacement 2716 EPROM chips.
 I don't want to risk breaking or wiping original one, but I'm thinking I may flash a replacement one with a modified copy of the boot ROM code and see what I can make it do.
 Maybe see if I can skip some checks for non-critical components or just make it do something else that's interesting.

+It'll probably get annoying to have to UV-wipe the EPROMs with any code changes I want to do, so I also ordered some EEPROMs.
+The pinouts are close, but not the same.
+I'll probably run it off of a breadboard with the adjusted pinout to get started - it should allow me to iterate quickly on any code changes.
+If I get something I intend to keep for a while maybe I'll take the time to burn it onto the EPROM.
+Or maybe I can make an adapter socket if I'm feeling adventurous :)

 ## 2020-09-19